Published: Wednesday, Jan. 2nd, 2019

-If you and your significant other are considering asking a certain uncle, a college roommate, or perhaps even your college professor to perform your wedding ceremony, here are some important points to keep in mind:
+If you and your significant other are considering asking a certain uncle, mutual friend, or perhaps even your college professor to perform your wedding ceremony, here are some important points to keep in mind:

-There may be family pressure to ask Uncle Joe because he’s a great public speaker, but if Uncle Joe is a Baptist preacher and you are non-religious, that is not a good fit.
-It’s likely that the ceremony will not be meaningful or personal to you.
-Instead, consider Cousin Sally, who has known you since you were both kids, has grown with you, and who (very importantly) shares your vision and spiritual disposition.
+There may be family pressure to ask Uncle Joe because he’s a great public speaker, but if Uncle Joe is a Baptist preacher and you're non-religious, that's not a good fit.
+It’s likely that the ceremony won't be meaningful or personal to you.
+Instead, consider Cousin Sally, who's known you since you were both kids, has grown with you, and who (very importantly) shares your vision and spiritual disposition.

-Perhaps the person you asked does not feel they are an adequate public speaker, or are afraid of disappointing you.
+Don't take it personally if the person you ask to perform your wedding says no. Perhaps they don't feel they're an adequate public speaker, or maybe they're afraid of disappointing you.
 Pressuring or forcing the role of officiant on a loved one will only lead to frustration and disappointment.
 No matter the reason, respect their decision to say ‘no’ and understand that it’s for the best!

 Especially if this is the friend or family member’s first time delivering a wedding ceremony!
 We understand how new the idea of officiating a wedding ceremony can be to first time officiants.
 Our newly revised Asked to Officiate workbook is the best place to start -- we guarantee that utilizing it will lead to a better ceremony.

 And even if you are sure you’ve got this on your own, we still recommend starting preparations early!
 Even professional officiants start the ceremony creation process a few months before the wedding.

 Once you've found your perfect officiant, spend time learning about how to create and deliver the ceremony with our Wedding Officiant Training, review local policy and officiant registration laws in the state where you will be performing marriage, and browse our store for additional resources that will make your ceremony memorable, meaninful, and one-of-a-kind.